This article is about running browser testing in your CI/CD pipeline with CloudBees CodeShip Basic.

-Google Chrome is at version 94 and is located at
+Google Chrome is installed by deault and is at version 112.
+It is

 There is a

 chrome symlink in the PATH that defaults to calling Google

 Beginning in Google Chrome 59, you can run Chrome in